-No matter how hard you try, you must walk a mile in your customers’ shoes before you can truly understand the pros and cons of your product.
+They say you must walk a mile in your customers’ shoes to truly know your product.

-From customers’ perspectives, things may look different.
 You need to understand what they experience—right from the moment they discover your product online to making a purchase.
-The more you know about customer experience, and address their objections, the better.
-After all, satisfied customers return.

-So how do you get to know their perspective?
+But how do you get to know their perspective on social channels?
 By collecting customer feedback.